shanjcu/web-framework/docs/jcu-customisations/to-do.md

   * Accessibility:

     * Ensure ARIA labels and standards are met by *all* examples.
-    * Checker/linter: https://github.com/Khan/tota11y or Squiz's accessibility checker for webpages

-  * Workflow for converting content into SVG (or raster).

   * Workflow for removing certain components from the framework.
 Perhaps just a have a bare-bones "JCU" framework for just the core components.